mbarabash-gtchs/Senior-Project/README.md

 Squeezenet is a publicly available, open source neural network that is pretrained and is designed for classification.
 Squeezenet is the lower layers of my network; the top layers of Squeezenet which perform the final steps of classification were removed, and replaced with my layers.
 Squeezenet, like many neural networks, runs on TensorFlow, meaning that I also used TensorFlow for my layers.
 ##### Learning TensorFlow
 Learning TensorFlow (an open-source software library designed for handling data) was something that I would do throughout the coding process.
 There is no easy way to directly learn TensorFlow that I am aware of; the easiest way seems to be to learn through application, so I learned TensorFlow as I built variants of my layers.
+##### Usage of Squeezenet
+Squeezenet is a pretrained model, meaning that the weights within it are very well optimized.
+This means that, during training, squeezenets values should be touched minimally or not at all (A less important but valid reason is that training a larger network requires more memory on a computer.
+While my computer may have been able to handle this training, it would also likely cause training to last longer).
+My approach was to have Squeezenet perform its work on the data, then have my model train on the outputs of Squeezenet.
+##### TFRecords
+TFRecords is a quick, efficient way of storing information in TensorFlow onto a harddrive that will later be read by TensorFlow again.

-#### Variants of my layers:
+#### Brief Overview of Variants of My Layers:

 ##### Version 1
-Loss did not decrease well with version one.
+Loss did not decrease well with version 1.
 I later learned that the variance in my dataset resulted in about half of all images to be messed up.
 After solving this issue, I created version 2.
 ##### Version 2
 Version 2 was a fixed variant of version 1, but it had another upside; it took inputs from multiple layers of squeezenet, meaning that there was more information to work with.
-Unfortunately, version 2 did not work as well as I had hoped.
+Unfortunately, version 2 did not work as well as I had hoped, and again had the problem of not being able to overfit datasets that were larger than miniscule.
 ##### Version 3
-Version 3 was a variant that I did not run much, as it was practically identical to version 2 meaning that there was little improvement.
+Version 3 was a variant that I did not run much, as it was practically identical to version 2.
 ##### Version 4
-Version 4 was the first completely working variant.
+Version 4 was the first satisfactory variant of my layers.
+It had an excellent fit accuracy (it was able to overfit larger datasets) and was able to
 ##### Version 5